FadyEmad12/Pharmacy-Management-Project/README.md

 6- Open User Manual (PDF) Then Powerpoint as a breif (PPT) OR (PDF) as you like.

+7- You can check the Real system By Reading the Document (How to Check Our Project (Real System).).

 Thank you So much for your Interesting and Attention with us.